youyanggu/covid19_projections/about.md

 ## Model comparison

 We will compare our daily projections with the IHME projections for several heavily-impacted regions where our estimates widely differ: US, New York, Michigan, Connecticut, Italy, and France.
-Note that while we update our projections daily, IHME only updates their projections three times a week: *"Our ambition to produce daily updates has proven to be unrealistic given the relative size of our team and the effort required to fully process, review, and vet large amounts of data alongside implementing model updates."*
+Note that while we update our projections daily, IHME only updates their projections three times a week.

 | Date | Our US proj. death total | IHME US proj. death total
 | --- | --- | --- |